#1 - A Starter Kit for New Solana Developer

 Goal

-See this repo for full code base
+• See this repoarrow-up-right for full code base

 Core Concepts